ai-mindset/NewsSummarised.jl/README.md

 ## Future work
-See [project issues](https://github.com:inferential/NewsSummarised.jl/issues) for more information.
+See [issues](https://github.com/inferential/NewsSummarised.jl/issues) for more information.

 ---
 *`<base url>`/robots.txt is respected ✅